jason6q/cloud-slurm/README.md

 ### Lambda Labs

 ### Runpods

+## Network Storage Setup
+I use a shared network drive, but you can also just copy your datasets over to each disk drive per compute node.
+There's pros and cons to each; if you need read speed and want to use
+**LMDB** it may be worthwhile.
+However, I'll be using **WebDataset** for my shared network drive.
+My drive is located on the Head node which is my local desktop.
+It is a **4TB NVMe M.2 SSD**.
+The faster the read/write capabilities of the drive the better.
+You'll still have to consider network bandwidth for each node though!

 ### Setting up NFS
 Install the NFS Server wherever you plan on hosting this drive.
 For my case, it will be my head node.